Community remembers Wichita police captain with last ride

-The Wichita community came together Saturday to honor Wichita Police Department Captain Clay Germany, who passed from COVID-19 complications earlier this week, with one last ride.
+WICHITA, Kan.
+(KSNW) – The Wichita community came together Saturday to honor Wichita Police Department Captain Clay Germany with one last ride.

 “Life happens, and this is one of the things that’s a part of life,” Larry Burks said.
 “But a good thing we did today was celebrate his life because he was an outstanding citizen.
 He was a very, very valuable member of the Wichita Police Department and also this community.”

-Germany was a member of the Wichita Police Department for 27 years.
+Germany was a member of the department for 27 years.
 Before that, he served in the Navy for 26.

 “It’s going to be a big loss for our community,” Lieutenant Patrick Leon said.